COVID-19 Update Regarding Mission of Deeds Operations and PARTIAL REOPENING

 Thank you for your patience.
 Please do not lose heart!

-Mission of Deeds is working as hard as we can to navigate the new world.
+Mission of Deeds is working as hard as we can to navigate this new world.
 We won’t be done until all of you are back with us.